-After hours, those individuals enrolled in the Access Control System (badging) will (badging) will be able to enter any access- controlled door for which after-hours property and as such all persons and bags are subject to search. be able to enter any access-controlled door for which after-hours access has been granted to that cardholder. access has been granted to that cardholder.
+access has been granted to that cardholder. cardholder.
 This measure allows for control over which areas are authorized to be accessed by a particular individual after hours.
 The main entrances to most buildings are unlocked and publicly accessible during the weekday/daytime hours.
-Off-campus clinical sites are expected to comply with accreditation requirements for safety and security.
+Off-campus clinical sites are expected to comply with accreditation requirements for safety and security. --- -- -- ---